XwX5855/US_Election_Prediction/README.md

 The repo is structured as:

+-   `data/simulate_data` contains the simulated data.
--   `data/raw_data` contains the simulated data and the raw data obtained from open-source data about the US election.
+-   `data/raw_data` contains the raw data obtained from open-source data about the US election.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.